ana-rosu/Dice-Game/README.md

 ![My Image](dice-images/dice-game-flowchart.png)

 ## Features implemented
-* change the content and styles of HTML elements dinamically
+* dinamically changed the content and styles of HTML elements
-* add and delete HTML elements dinamically
+* dinamically added and deleted HTML elements
-* react to HTML events (executed JS code when a user clicks on a button)
+* reacted to HTML events (executed JS code when a user clicks on a button)
 * responsive design

 Check the game here: https://ana-rosu.github.io/Dice-Game/